Internship guidelines

 • Completed all core courses in the respective graduate program at Wayne State University with a passing grade

-• If enrolled in the Master of Science in Accounting or the Master of Science in Taxation programs, completed at least 12 credit hours of graduate accounting courses or obtain the approval of the chair of the Department of Accounting
+• If enrolled in the Master of Science in Accounting program, completed at least 12 credit hours of graduate accounting courses or obtain the approval of the chair of the Department of Accounting

 Registering for the course